Portfolio Optimization with Cumulative Prospect Theory Utility via Convex Optimization: Introduction

 \subsection{Previous and related work}

-There is limited prior work on portfolio optimization with CPT utility.
+Limited prior work exists on portfolio optimization with CPT utility.
 Analytical solutions exist for special cases such as single-period settings with one risk-free and one risky asset~\cite{Bernard2010, he2011portfolio, zou2017optimal} or for two-fund separation under elliptical distributions~\cite{pirvu2012multi}.
-For the general multi-asset cases, heuristics such as particle swarm simulation~\cite{barro2020cumulative}, or grid search methods~\cite{hens2014cumulative} are employed.
+Extensions of these special cases to a multi-period setting are considered in~\cite{shi-multi-period}.
+For the general multi-asset cases, heuristics such as particle swarm simulation~\cite{barro2020cumulative}, or grid search methods~\cite{hens2014cumulative} are employed, which have been extended to the multi-period case using dynamic programming~\cite{degiorgi-dynamic, barberis-loss}.
+While grid search can accommodate constraints, the particle swarm method used in~\cite{barro2020cumulative} cannot, and requires a hyperparameter to be chosen to turn constraints into penalties.

 The evaluation of CPT utility along the mean-variance frontier is a commonly used heuristic~\cite{LevyLevy2004, hens2014cumulative}.
 Some authors (\eg,~\cite{srivastava2022}) use numerical methods to maximize CPT utility on small problems, do not explicitly mention the numerical solve method, suggesting the use of generic nonlinear optimizers.
 In contrast, we focus on custom methods that exploit the special structure of the CPT utility maximization problem.

+After the initial release of this manuscript, Yan et al.~\cite{cpt-admm} proposed a method for optimizing a portfolio using CPT utility based on the alternating direction method of multipliers (ADMM) (see, \eg, \cite{admm}).
+This work is closely related to ours, in that they consider general multi-asset portfolios, and exploit convexity structure, although in a different way than we do.
+It is the only other method we are aware of that exploits the convexity structure of the CPT utility and can handle constraints.
+While we make an approximation about the monotonicity of the weights, they employ a method which does not globally solve one of their sub-problems in order to obtain tractable speeds.
+Carrying out a direct comparison of the methods is not immediately possible